isomerpages/sportsg-corp/_our-work/Industry Development/Introduction.md

 description: ""
 third_nav_title: Industry Development
 ---
-<p>The Industry Development division is at the forefront of fostering growth
+<p>The Industry Development Group is at the forefront of fostering growth
 and innovation in Singapore’s sport and fitness ecosystem.
 The division plays a pivotal role in enhancing the sector's capacity, capability, and innovative potential, while simultaneously positioning Singapore as a leading